 The most important gear for adventure racing is footwear.
 Get a pair of trail shoes that give support, grip, flexible and are light weight.

 It’s a good idea to use a compact backpack or bum bag to carry your mandatory kit.
 The type of bag is a personal choice.

 All competitors must carry their mandatory kit on race day.
 You can usually purchase one of these at registration for €10 if you haven’t yet sourced one.

-Quest Killarney takes place on 6th October 2018, places are selling fast, register soon to avoid disappointment.
+Quest Killarney takes place on 12th October 2019, places are selling fast, register soon to secure your preferred wave and route.